-Although hand sanitiser is now widely available and can be bought almost anywhere, which has driven down costs, there are plenty of people who are still looking to save money by either buying hand sanitiser in bulk or making their own.
+Although Hand Sanitiser Dispenser is now widely available and can be bought almost anywhere, which has driven down costs, there are plenty of people who are still looking to save money by either buying hand sanitiser in bulk or making their own.

 Keep reading to learn more about making hand sanitiser at home, including important information about the safety and risks of doing so.

 Generally speaking, you shouldn’t try to make your own hand sanitiser dispenser at home.
 There are a lot of risks that are involved, particularly that of using ingredients that have no effect on the pathogens that cause COVID-19.
 The last thing that you want to be doing is using a homemade hand sanitiser wrongly thinking that it’s protecting you, only for it to be doing nothing—this could cause you to spread the virus unknowingly.

 Research has shown that only hand sanitiser dispenser that contain high levels of alcohol such as 60% ethanol and 70% isopropanol are any good at killing viruses and pathogens that cause COVID-19.
 Anything else aside from specially formulated alcohol-free hand sanitisers are unlikely to work, and these are virtually impossible to make in the home because they require specialist equipment.

 Even approved alcohol-based hand sanitisers can’t kill all pathogens.
 Examples of these include: